zyj1729/HW6-HMM/README.md

 The goal of this assignment is to implement the Forward and Viterbi Algorithms for Hidden Markov Models (HMMs)

-For a helpful refresher on HMMs and the Viterbi Algorithm you can check out the resources [here](https://web.stanford.edu/~jurafsky/slp3/A.pdf), [here](https://towardsdatascience.com/markov-and-hidden-markov-model-3eec42298d75), and [here](https://pieriantraining.com/viterbi-algorithm-implementation-in-python-a-practical-guide/).
+For a helpful refresher on HMMs and the Forward and Viterbi Algorithms you can check out the resources [here](https://web.stanford.edu/~jurafsky/slp3/A.pdf), [here](https://towardsdatascience.com/markov-and-hidden-markov-model-3eec42298d75), and [here](https://pieriantraining.com/viterbi-algorithm-implementation-in-python-a-practical-guide/).